AndrewJBateman/ionic-angular-calendar/README.md

 ## Setup

+* Create a Google Firebase database and add access credentials to environment.ts
 * To start the server on _localhost://8100_ type: 'ionic serve'
 * To start the server on a mobile using Ionic devapp and connected via wifi, type: 'ionic serve --devapp'
 * The Ionic DevApp was installed on an Android device from the Google Play app store.